How to Add Authentication to a SvelteKit SPA

 Building on our previous tutorial where we created a SvelteKit SPA with a FastAPI backend, let’s add authentication to our application.

 Building a production app?
-Check out FastSvelte - a production-ready SvelteKit boilerplate with authentication, payments, and more built-in.
+Check out FastSvelte - a production-ready FastAPI + SvelteKit starter with authentication, payments, and more built-in.

 This tutorial demonstrates a minimal authentication implementation for learning purposes, covering: